S827/Learn-JS/BasicDataStructures/README.md

 * Check For The Presence of an Element With indexOf()

 * Iterate Through All an Array's Items Using For Loops

+* Add Key-Value Pairs to JavaScript Objects

+* Modify an Object Nested Within an Object

+* Use the delete Keyword to Remove Object Properties

+* Check if an Object has a Property

+* Iterate Through the Keys of an Object with a for...in Statement

+* Generate an Array of All Object Keys with Object.keys()

+* Modify an Array Stored in an Object